-Superannuation fund, New Zealand various material on its website highlight the Fund's beliefs with respect to climate change, some of which are provided below.
+Superannuation fund, New Zealand

+A board approved climate change position statement, podcast from the CIO and various material on its website highlight the Fund's beliefs with respect to climate change, some of which are provided below.

 "Climate change is a complex issue that presents material risks and opportunities for investors.
 These risks and opportunities come from multiple, interacting drivers, including physical and natural resources, regulatory action and technological innovations.
 The impact of climate change is felt variably across different investment sectors, geographies and asset classes.
 In fact, some of these impacts are already inevitable.